Ildaron/Laser_control/README.md

 Single board computer to processes the digital signal from the camera and determines positioning to the object, and transmits the digital signal to the analog display - 3, where digital-to-analog converts the signal to the range of 0-5V.
 Using a board with an operational amplifier, we get a bipolar voltage - plus and minus 5 V, from which the boards with the motor driver for the galvanometer are powered - 4, from where the signal goes to galvanometers -7.
 The galvanometer uses mirrors to change the direction of the laser - 6.
 The system is powered by the power supply - 5.
 Cameras 2  determine the distance to the object.
 The camera detects mosquito and transmits data to the galvanometer, which sets the mirrors in the correct position, and then the laser turns on.

 ### Demonstrations
 In this video - a laser (the red point) tries to catch a yellow LED.
 It is an adjusting process but in fact, instead, a yellow LED can be a mosquito, and instead, the red laser can be a powerful laser.
-Jetson Nano
 [![Hardware demonstrations](https://github.com/Ildaron/Laser_control/blob/master/Supplementary%20files/demonstration.bmp)](https://www.youtube.com/watch?v=2BKtM5cxOik)